So Many Things to Talk About!

 - Manufacturers and design engineers discover new ways to create innovative product development solutions

 - Develop our future leaders

-- Change the misperceptions about working in manufacturing to help fill the skills gap
+- Change the beliefs people may have about working in manufacturing to help fill the skills gap

 Suppliers specializing in one type of service used to be able to compete with other providers by excelling at that service and delivering top-quality products.
 That isn’t the case anymore.
 In today’s dynamic economy, OEMs are focusing on supplier consolidation initiatives in an effort to reduce administrative, quality audit and product audit costs that come standard when working with multiple suppliers.
 The metrics they use to evaluate their partners are...

 From 2016 to 2025, there will be 2 million manufacturing job openings nationwide.
 Today, students and their parents hear repeatedly that attending a four-year college is in the best interest of the children, regardless of which career path they are considering.
 What many may not realize is that a four-year degree is not the only option for a successful career.
 Sadly, today, many four-year graduates are underemployed...

 In their ongoing struggle to find and keep employees, rural Minnesota manufacturers are assembling new kinds of perks.
 One such company is taking a creative approach to its benefits package: It’s opening its own clinic.
 This summer, Alexandria Industries, located in the central Minnesota city of the same name, will open its Family Health & Wellness Clinic for employees and their families.
 It’s not only a distinctive benefit—the company also hopes to lower the burden of its healthcare costs.

 Spiraling retirements and shrinking unemployment in rural Minnesota are driving worried factory owners to get creative so that current workers stay and future workers come.
 After years of chronic worker shortages, plants statewide are taking aggressive action.